5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ## Unforeseen errors

 Our code so far covers the errors we foresee: errors in the parameters, and errors encountered in the file system.
-There remain the unforeseen errors, chief among them errors in our own code.
+There remain the unforeseen errors, chief among them, errors in our own code.

-If the code we have so far breaks, the EXE will try to report the problem to the session, find no session, and abort with an exit code of 4 to tell Windows "Sorry, it didn't work out."
+If the code we have so far breaks, the EXE will try to report the problem to the session, find no session, and abort with an exit code of 4 to tell Windows “Sorry, it didn’t work out.”

 If the error is replicable, we can easily track it down using the development interpreter.

 But the error might not be replicable.
 It could, for instance, have been produced by ephemeral congestion on a network interfering with file operations.
 Or the parameters for your app might be so complicated that it is hard to replicate the environment and data with confidence.
-What you really want for analysing the crash is a crash workspace, a snapshot of the ship before it went down.
+What you really want for analysing the crash is a _crash workspace_, a picture of the ship when it went down.

 ### Global trapping

-For this we need a high-level --- or global --- trap to catch any event not trapped by any `:Trap` statements.
+For this we need a high-level – or global – trap to catch any event not trapped by any specific `:Trap` statements.
 We want it to save the workspace for analysis.
-We might also want it to report the incident to the developer -- users don't always do this!
-For this we'll use the `HandleError` class from the APLTree.
+We might also want it to report the incident to the developer – users don’t always do this!
+For this we’ll use the `HandleError` class from the APLTree.

 Define a new `EXIT` code constant: